“Success is where preparation and opportunity meet.”

 Life Insurance: The Both/And Asset

-access to cash for your neighbors car, your child's tuition, or the investment that will pay healthy returns.
-Best yet, your savings will keep growing, off-setting some of the interest costs.
-(You may even be able to use your policy cash value to obtain a bank loan at an even lower interest rate!)
+When your clients have a solid, liquid asset such as life insurance cash value, they can leave that asset intact, and easily borrow against it.
+This leaves clients with their original savings plus access to cash for their neighbor's car, their child's tuition, or the investment that will pay healthy returns.
+Best yet, their savings will keep growing, off-setting some of the interest costs.
+(Your clients may even be able to use their policy cash value to obtain a bank loan at an even lower interest rate!)

-You can argue that a certificate of deposit could give you the same advantage of liquidity—after all, what bank won't lend against their own certificate of deposit?
+You can argue that a certificate of deposit could give clients the same advantage of liquidity—after all, what bank won't lend against their own certificate of deposit?
 However, here again, we discover that whole life insurance is a “both/and” asset” in the way that other savings vehicles are not.

 Can You Capitalize on Opportunities?